-Prepared by the editors of Harvard Health Publications in consultation with Barry P. Simmons, M.D.
+Prepared by the editors of Harvard Health Publishing in consultation with Barry P. Simmons, M.D.
 Associate Professor of Orthopedic Surgery, Chief, Hand/Upper Extremity Service, Brigham and Women’s Hospital; and Joanne P. Bosch, P.T., C.H.T., Clinical Specialist in Hand Management, Rehabilitation Services, Brigham and Women’s Hospital, Boston, MA.
 42 pages.
 (2015)

 - The healthy hand